 Student workers and interns can be paid 85 percent of the minimum wage rate, or $6.16 per hour up to 20 hours per week at certain employers (such as work-study programs at universities and colleges).

 Under the Fair Labor Standards Act (FLSA), some employees are considered exempt.

 There are no plans to change the minimum wage in Kansas this year.
-But there are conversations about increasing the minimum wage rate in 2020 and beyond.
+But there are conversations about increasing the minimum wage rate in 2021 and bey

-Despite the minimum wage not changing in 2019, it may double in the next two years.
+Despite the minimum wage not changing in 2020, it may double in the next two years.
 A new bill to raise Kansas minimum wage was introduced by Representative Jim Ward of Wichita.
 The bill is asking the state legislature to vote on increasing the rate to $11 per hour in 2020 and up to $15 per hour in 2021.

-Some business owners caution against raising the rate too high.
-The cost of living in Kansas is not as high as it is in major cities like New York City, Los Angeles, and Seattle, so business owners hope Kansas lawmakers keep that in mind when deciding on the new minimum wage in Kansas.
+Some business owners caution against raising Kansas state minimum wage too high.
+The cost of living in Kansas is not as high as it is in major cities like New York City, Los Angeles, and Seattle, so business owners hope lawmakers keep that in mind when deciding on the new minimum wage in Kansas.

-Changes to the minimum wage may be coming to Kansas soon.
+Changes to the minimum wage in Kansas may be coming soon.
 You’ll want to make sure you get in front of those changes so you can continue running and growing your business.
-Here are some tips to help you get ready for a minimum wage increase, should it come in 2020.
+Here are some tips to help you get ready for a minimum wage increase, should it come in 2020 or beyond.

 Audit your expenses: This is the first place you need to look when figuring out how the minimum wage increase will affect your business.
 Look over your cash flow and see if there are any changes you can make.
 Do you have extra space in your store?
 Consider renting to other entrepreneurs as a source of income.